dhanush058/Personal/README_Sales_Analytics.md

 A large percentage of revenue comes from **repeat customers**, highlighting the importance of loyalty programs.

 **Profitability Analysis:**
-High revenue does not always correlate with **high profitability**—some products have thin margins despite strong sales.
+High revenue does not always correlate with **high profitability** some products have thin margins despite strong sales.

 **Seasonal Effects on Sales:**
 Sales spikes during **holiday seasons and promotional events** suggest opportunities for better marketing alignment.